Binoka: Early life

+Robert Louis Stevenson's account of Binoka

-Tembinok' was the last truly independent and influential king of parts of the Gilbert islands, at a time when the Gilberts were being increasingly influenced by white settlers and traders.
-Tembinok' resided on Abemama, and, unlike the rulers of neighbouring islands, did not allow outsiders to establish a permanent presence there.
-Tembinok' controlled access to the atolls under his control and jealously guarded his revenue and his prerogatives as monarch.
+Binoka was the last truly independent and influential king of parts of the Gilbert Islands, at a time when the Gilberts were being increasingly influenced by white settlers and traders.
+Binoka resided on Abemama, and, unlike the rulers of neighbouring islands, did not allow outsiders to establish a permanent presence there.
+Binoka controlled access to the atolls under his control and jealously guarded his revenue and his prerogatives as monarch.
 He briefly accepted the presence on Abemama of Tuppoti, a Christian missionary, then deported him for attempting to set up a copra trading business.

 In 1888, he granted Robert Louis Stevenson, Fanny Vandegrift Stevenson and Lloyd Osbourne the right to live temporarily on Abemama, on the condition that they did not give or sell money, liquor or tobacco to his subjects.

-Robert Louis Stevenson, Fanny Vandegrift Stevenson and Lloyd Osbourne returned to Abemama in July 1890 during their cruise on the trading steamer the Janet Nicoll.
+They returned to Abemama in July 1890 during their cruise on the trading steamer the Janet Nicoll.

-Robert Louis Stevenson's account of Tembinok'

-Tembinok' was immortalised by Robert Louis Stevenson's description of him in his book In the South Seas.
+Binoka was immortalised by Robert Louis Stevenson's description of him in his book In the South Seas.
 Stevenson spent two months on Abemama in 1889.
-Stevenson described Tembinok' as the "one great personage in the Gilberts … and the last tyrant".
-Stevenson described the ambitions of Tembinok' as an embryonic "empire of the archipelago" and established his importance in the Gilbert Islands as "Tembinok' figures in the patriotic war-songs of the Gilberts like Napoleon in those of our grandfathers."
+Stevenson described Binoka as the "one great personage in the Gilberts … and the last tyrant".
+Stevenson described the ambitions of Binoka as an embryonic "empire of the archipelago" and established his importance in the Gilbert Islands as "Binoka figures in the patriotic war-songs of the Gilberts like Napoleon in those of our grandfathers."

-Stevenson describes Tembinok', in years before his visit, as attempting to extend his rule over a number of islands and atolls; he compelled Maiana to pay tribute, and seized Nonouti, before being driven out by a British warship and being forbidden to expand his kingdom further.
+Stevenson describes Binoka, in years before his visit, as attempting to extend his rule over a number of islands and atolls; he compelled Maiana to pay tribute, and seized Nonouti, before being driven out by a British warship and being forbidden to expand his kingdom further.
 Stevenson does not date these events.
-At this time British navy ships served on the Australia Station, with ships of the Australia Squadron operating in the South Pacific.
+At this time Royal Navy ships served on the Australia Station, and operated in the South Pacific.

-Tembinok'—the merchant king
+Binoka—the merchant king

-Tembinok' owned trade ships which would travel to Australia and New Zealand.
+Binoka owned trade ships which would travel to Australia and New Zealand.
 His commercial ventures, however, ended in failure with the loss of his ship the Coronet.

+He found a Scotsman, George McGhee Murdoch, who organized production and marketing on Binoka's several thousand acres of heritable land.
+Murdoch also maintained good relationships with the New Bedford whalers who used Abemama as a base, and he persuaded Binoka to allow Stevenson's party to settle ashore.
+George Murdoch did not reveal Binoka’s murderous habits to Stephenson - Binoka would shoot his own subjects down from tree-tops for the amusement of watching them fall sprawling - and Stevenson did not name Murdoch in his book.

-Tembinok' was also a merchant king, controlling his kingdom's commerce.
-He enforced the allocation of produce; such that the taro went to the chiefs of each village to allocate among their various subjects; certain fish and turtles and the whole of the produce of the coco-palm, the source of copra belonged to Tembinok'.
+Binoka was also a merchant king, controlling his kingdom's commerce.
+He enforced the allocation of produce; such that the taro went to the chiefs of each village to allocate among their various subjects; certain fish and turtles and the whole of the produce of the coco-palm, the source of copra belonged to Binoka.
 He would trade the copra with visiting trading ships.
 He was, according to Stevenson: